oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The pipeline stage is created in the pipeline.
 And the pipeline can now be executed - to retrieve the zip file with the my-server application from the artifact repository, download zipfile and extract its contents in the target VM and run the application as background process.
 When the deployment pipeline is done running, the application should be serving HTTP requests.

 Click on button *Run pipeline*.
-A page appears to provide an overview of the manual run of the deployment pipeline.
+A page with an overview of the manual run of the deployment pipeline.
 It allows you to set a name - to indicate the specific significance of this particular deployment.
 Parameter values can now be provided for use in this run of the deployment pipeline.
 Our pipeline does not currently have any such parameters defined so we can not set any values.
 In the future, we might well use parameters, for example to define the prefix for log output or the port on which *my-server* should listen for HTTP requests - set as an environment variable or startup parameter in the deployment configuration.
+Now press button *Start manual run*.
+The deployment is started.
+An email is sent to the address that you subscribed on the notification topic, to alert you of the start of the run.
+A second mail will be sent to let you know about the result of the run.

 The next figure shows the configuration of the Deployment Pipeline in conjunction with the other OCI resources it depends on.
 The configuration
 ![](assets/wtgo-deployment-pipeline-diagram.png)

-Send an HTTP request - with curl or from a browser - to port 8080 at the public IP of the VM:
+When the deployment is finished successfully, send an HTTP request - with curl or from a browser - to port 8080 at the public IP of the VM:

 ```
 http://<public ip of the compute instance>:8080/greet?name=Success